The Quantum Steeplechase: Green's functions of free fermions

-These three relations viz. equation (\ref{INPUT1}) , equation (\ref{INPUT2}) and equation (\ref{INPUT3}) shall be used in the subsequent sections as input to the NCBT scheme in order to enable an explicit evaluation of the two and four point functions.
+where $ g_{\gamma,\gamma'} (\nu,\nu') $ are given in table \ref{gvalue}.
+These three relations viz. eq. (\ref{INPUT1}), eq. (\ref{INPUT2}) and eq. (\ref{INPUT3}) shall be used in the subsequent sections as input to the NCBT scheme in order to enable an explicit evaluation of the Green functions.